 - 1 Tablespoon milk

-- Topping Ideas: lettuce, tomatoes, salsa, cheese, olives, sour cream avocado
+- Topping Ideas: lettuce, tomatoes, salsa, cheese, olives, sour cream, avocado, shredded Mexican cheese, jalapeños

 Nutrition isn't always accurate.

 This recipe was originally posted on October 2, 2015.
 It has been updated to improve user experience and re-shared on May 15, 2023.